1. General Debate

 The purpose of the preliminary debate is to decide whether a general debate on a motion is to be held or not.
 The preliminary debate of a motion of general debate is conducted on a certain date specified by the Plenary upon the proposal of the Board of Spokespersons or a political party group.
 It is conducted according to the order of the business on the agenda.

-During the preliminary debate, the government, political party groups, the deputy who has signed the motion first, or another signatory designated by him or her have the right to speak.
+During the preliminary debate political party groups, the first signatory, or another signatory designated by him or her have the right to speak.
 During the preliminary debate, deputies may not speak in their personal capacities.

-During the preliminary debate, the time given to government and political party groups to speak is 20 minutes; for the sponsor of the motion it is 10 minutes.
+During the preliminary debate, the time given to political party groups to speak is 20 minutes and for the first signatory it is 10 minutes.
 A decision to hold a general debate or not shall be made by voting at the end of the preliminary debate.

 5. Launching a General Debate in the Plenary

-If it is decided to hold a general debate during the preliminary debate in the Plenary, the Board of Spokespersons determines the day of the general debate as a special agenda.
+If it is decided to hold a general debate in the Plenary, the Board of Spokespersons determines the day of the general debate as a special agenda.
 The general debate shall not be held before 48 hours and after 7 days following the decision of the Plenary.

-During a general debate, the deputy who has signed the motion first or another signatory deputy designated by him or her has the right to speak first.
-In addition, according to general provisions, the government, political party groups and two deputies in their personal capacities have the right to speak.
-During a general debate, speaking time is limited to 10 minutes for members, and 20 minutes each for the government and political party groups.
+During a general debate, the first signatory or another signatory designated by him or her has the right to speak first.
+In addition, according to general provisions, political party groups and two deputies in their personal capacities have the right to speak.
+During a general debate, speaking time is limited to 10 minutes for members, and 20 minutes for political party groups.

 As it is not necessary to take a decision at the end of a general debate, there is no voting.